 Cottage Cheese + Fruit

-A fun, simple and easy breakfast for baby and toddler – cottage cheese and fruit bowls.
+A fun, simple, and easy breakfast for your baby and toddler – cottage cheese and fruit bowls.

-Filled with whole-fat cottage cheese, a sprinkle of cinnamon and a handful of chopped fruit of your choice.
+It is filled with whole-fat cottage cheese, a sprinkle of cinnamon, and a handful of chopped fruit of your choice.

 I have found that babies tend to love the tart taste of cottage cheese.
-But if you find that it’s just a bit too intense for their growing tastebuds, then I would try using frozen fruit instead of fresh in this recipe.
+But if you find it’s just a bit too intense for their growing tastebuds, I would try using frozen fruit instead of fresh in this recipe.
 Simply defrost any frozen fruit and save the naturally occurring juices.
-Take the thawed fruit out and chop it up while mixing in the fruit juices into the cottage cheese before adding the chopped fruit on top.
+If the fruit is to big for the baby, take it out and give it a quick chop before returning it back to the bowl and adding the cottage cheese.

-Cottage cheese has a great thick texture which makes it easy for baby to use a spoon (or their hands) to eat.
+Cottage cheese has a great thick texture, which makes it easy for your baby to use a spoon (or their hands) to eat.
 Which makes it great for baby-led weaning, the finger food stage and toddlers!

 Plus, you can use any fruit your little one prefers or that you have in your fridge – chopped strawberries, peaches, blueberries, raspberries, kiwi, cantaloupe, mango, pineapple, plums, banana, etc.